-STANDARDS OF STUDENT CONDUCT ADMINISTRATIVE REGULATIONS BOARD POLICY 6310 www.napavalley.edu/studentaffairs, or by visiting the Student Government Office on the campus of Napa Valley College.
+STANDARDS OF STUDENT CONDUCT ADMINISTRATIVE REGULATIONS BOARD POLICY 6310

+Students may obtain a copy via the Student Affairs website by clicking on www.napavalley.edu/studentaffairs, or by visiting the Student Government Office on the campus of Napa Valley College.
 Copies of the regulations and any questions may be directed to the Vice President of Student Affairs.
 What follows are excerpts from the policy, please refer to the policy for full details.